jolle/omk/README.md

 ### getCards() ⇒ <code>Promise&lt;Array&lt;Object&gt;&gt;</code>

-Fetches all the cards of the user and caches them for next time.
+Fetches all the cards of the user.

 **Note**: Even though the array has objects with lots of information, only `id` and `name` are accurate; others are bogus.